 For fun, since he can’t run anymore, his hobbies include travel, golf in the summer and snowshoeing in the winter.

 Kathy joined the RunVermont Board in 2015.
-She works for People’s United Bank as the marketing and community services director and has worked for the bank for 30 years.
-Although she has not run the marathon, she and her team at People’s spend the entire weekend “running” around making the most of their title sponsorship.
+She works for M&T Bank as Vice President, Divisional Community Involvement Manager and, prior to that, had worked for People's United Bank for 30 years.
+Although she has not run the marathon, she and her team at M&T spend the entire weekend “running” around making the most of their title sponsorship.
 Kathy enjoys marathon weekend and working with the small, but very mighty team at RunVermont as well as the board, that put on such an incredible event.

 Outside of work, Kathy does enjoy running with her husband and spending time with her children.
 Kathy is also on the board of Sara Holbrook Community Center and volunteers with the Boys and Girls Club of Burlington, Lund and the Humane Society of Chittenden County.